chelseatroy/welcoming-diversity/the_most_important_part.md

 **This is okay.
 You don't have to get it: you can respect someone else's life without having to understand it.**

 No human is sub-human: all humans deserve respect.
-For example, you can do any of the following to demonstrate respect for other people, *regardless* of your differences:
+You can do any of the following to demonstrate respect for other people, *regardless* of your differences:

 * Listen to your colleagues when they speak—and do not interrupt them.
 * Keep your mouth shut about decisions that have nothing to do with you—like your colleague's dating, dietary, or other personal choices.